Permissions in Azure Security Center

 - Security Reader: A user that belongs to this role has viewing rights to Security Center.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.

-- Security Administrator: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.
+- Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.

 Roles and allowed actions